Deh Now, Nehbandan

-Deh Now (ده نو, also Romanized as Deh-e Now and Deh Nau) is a village in Meyghan Rural District, in the Central District of Nehbandan County, South Khorasan Province, Iran.
-At the 2006 census, its population was 277, in 83 families.
+Deh Now (ده نو) (Note: Also romanized as Deh-e Now; also known as Deh Nau) is a village in Meyghan Rural District of the Central District in Nehbandan County, South Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 277 in 83 households.
+The following census in 2011 counted 243 people in 80 households.
+The 2016 census measured the population of the village as 167 people in 57 households.